grafana/wait-for-github/README.md

 OPTIONS:
    --commit-info-file value  Path to a file which the commit info will be written.
 The file will be overwritten if it already exists.
+   --exclude value, -x value [ --exclude value, -x value ]  Exclude the status of a specific CI check from failing the wait.
+By default, a failed status check will exit the pr wait command. [$GITHUB_CI_EXCLUDE]
    --help, -h                show help
 ```

 This command will wait for the given PR (URL or owner/repo/number) to be merged
 or closed.
-If merged, it will exit with code `0` (success) and if cloed without
+If merged, it will exit with code `0` (success) and if closed without
 being merged it will exit with code `1` (failure).

 #### `ci`